imbryan/day-tracker/README.md

  * Ability to set runtime reminders for filling out certain category entries

 ### To-do
+ * Select category from list to lookup
+ * Ability to average (numerical) values for months and years
+ * Better interface for creating categories, including selecting data type
  * Ability to add description to a category
  * Ability to create backups
  * Generate graphs for given time spans